GoAuditsGoAudits

 Meeting Regulatory Requirements

 Compliance checks with building codes, safety regulations, and environmental standards are mandatory during handover.
-Overlooking any regulatory requirement can result in legal issues, fines, or delays in occupancy permits.
+Failing to comply with any regulatory requirement can result in legal issues, fines, or delays in obtaining occupancy permits.

 👉 Customer Story: How Woodside Homes Overcame the Challenges of Construction Handover